 Letty was born and raised for the 1st half of her life in Southern California, but has come to call beautiful Charleston, SC, home for the last 25+ years.
 She holds a B.S.
 Degree from Southern Wesleyan University and a M.S. from Charleston Southern University.
 She has previously appeared on stage at the Dock Street in many wonderful Charleston Stage productions and has been blessed to perform as both ensemble and a principle cast member.
 Letty credits her introduction to the Charleston Theatre community to the invite she received to be a part of the ensemble cast of the 2012 performance of Porgy and Bess, performed for the first time ever at the Historic Dock Street Theatre, though written in Charleston depicting a well-known local Charleston Rainbow Row Native.
 Some of her hobbies and interests include traveling, watching movies, laughing, enjoying life and spending time with her Handsome Husband, Anthony, their blended family of 5 to include Charleston native & WAHS 2015 Alum, daughter Zariah, extended family, close friends, and her growing theatre family.
 Letty most recently appeared in the Ensemble of Disney's Beauty and the Beast, as Voice Six: Mrs. Alexandria/Posh Woman in The Curious Incident of the Dog in the Night-Time, and as Professor Williard and Ensemble in Our Town.

-Cody, originally from McMinnville, TN, graduated from the University of Memphis in Memphis, TN, with a B.F.A. in Theatre with a double emphasis in Musical Theatre and Technical Production.
-This is his 4th season continuing on after being a Resident Actor for the 40th Anniversary Season and is his second year in the Acting Ensemble Company.
-When he’s not on stage you can see him as the Resident Designer and Paint Charge for the company.
-Some favorite past credits here at Charleston Stage include Buddy the Elf in Elf the Musical, Rod/Princeton in Avenue Q, Sam in Shakespeare in Love, as well as being in the ensemble in Footloose, Beauty and the Beast, Mamma Mia!, and The Little Mermaid.
+Cody (HE/HIM/HIS), originally from McMinnville, TN, graduated from the University of Memphis in Memphis, TN, with a B.F.A. in Theatre with a double emphasis in Musical Theatre and Technical Production.
+This is his 6th season continuing on after being a Resident Actor for the 40th Anniversary Season.
+When he’s not on stage you can see him as a Resident Designer and Paint Charge for the company.
+Some favorite past credits here at Charleston Stage include Buddy the Elf in Elf the Musical, Referee/Angel in Kinky Boots, Rod/Princeton in Avenue Q, Sam in Shakespeare in Love, as well as being in the ensemble in Footloose, Beauty and the Beast, Mamma Mia!, and The Little Mermaid.
 Other favorite credits include Moritz in Spring Awakening, Orin in Little Shop of Horrors, Sonny in Xanadu, and Pinocchio in Shrek.
-He would like to thank the Charleston Stage family for giving him this opportunity, his family and friends for their continued support, and Scooter and David for putting up with his rehearsal and work schedule.
+He would like to thank the Charleston Stage family for giving him this opportunity, his family and friends for their continued support, as well as David, Scooter, and their new dachshund baby Copper for all of the kisses and cuddles to help him get through this process.
 He hopes you enjoy the season!

 Maggie is thrilled to be back in Charleston and to join the Acting Ensemble.
 You may recognize her from her time as a Resident Actor with the company in various performances including Hairspray (Tracy Turnblad), The Miracle Worker (Annie Sullivan), and Little Shop of Horrors (Chiffon).
 She currently teaches for Dance.Laugh.Learn and is also the Outreach Coordinator for Charleston Stage Company.
 She can be seen this season in Elf as Mrs. Claus, Our Town as Mrs. Webb, and Bright Star.
 She would like to thank the Charleston Stage family for welcoming her back with open arms and her mom for her constant support.